CrystalBlaade/dots/README.md

 Terminal - alacritty
 Neovim - 0.7.0
 Installation:
-Simply put all the folders into ~/.config
+Simply put all the folders into ~/.config and run nvim +PackerSync